 Learning to cycle

-Me and Pippi were right.
-I was able to do that, I just had to learn a lot of new techniques.
+Pippi and I were right.
+I was capable of doing that, I just had to learn a lot of new techniques.
 Because riding up a hill doesn’t mean you just go a little slower.
 You might actually pedal faster.
 And there were many other lessons along the way.
 These are the most important cycling techniques that I learned on our long bicycle tour.

 Cycling techniques I learned on our bicycle tour